ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@lang` attribute is `/EBMLSchema/element/documentation/@lang`.

-A lang attribute which is set to the [@!RFC5646] value of the language of the element's documentation.
+The lang attribute is set to the value from [@!RFC5646] of the language of the element's documentation.

 The lang attribute is **OPTIONAL**.